 Strokes are a leading cause of disability and death in the U.S. The most common type of stroke, an acute ischemic stroke, is most often caused by a blockage in a blood vessel that supplies blood to the brain.
 These blockages can occur in the carotid arteries, the main vessels in the neck that deliver blood to the brain, or in the smaller blood vessels within the brain itself.

 Ischemic strokes are often first treated with clot dissolving medications.
 However, interventional neuroradiology techniques can also play a large role in stroke treatment when some of the larger blood vessels within the brain are blocked.
-Devices called stent retrievers can be placed within those blood vessels to remove the clot that’s blocking the blood flow and causing the stroke.
+There are multiple ways to open up blocked arteries, currently the most common ways are using a long hollow plastic tube called a “distal access catheter” and suctioning out the clot and using devices called stent retrievers that can be placed within those blood vessels to remove the clot blocking the blood flow and causing the stroke.

 Stroke Treatment, Neurothrombectomy (typically an emergency procedure)

 After receiving clot-busting drugs in the emergency room, you may qualify for a special procedure where we physically remove a clot from inside the brain blood vessels using a stent retriever.
 You may also qualify for this procedure even if you don’t receive any type of medication because you arrived at the emergency room too late.
 A stent can help prop open a narrowed blood vessel and to help us capture and remove a clot in the brain.
 These procedures are extremely time sensitive, as the brain suffers irreversible damage very quickly following a stroke, so only a select number of patients can benefit from these emergency procedures.